 “Higher layer (e.g. IEEE1609) protocol should be defined for version negotiation (out of NGV scope)” – this statement needs clarification…it’s not clear what it means.

 The requirement for high throughput implies use of multiple data rates; if multiple data rates are going to be used, selection criteria need to be defined.
 Perhaps there needs to be an advertisement of the supported rates by an OCB device.

+The last two points refer to the capability of the infrastructure to determine the data rate.
+It may be done by upper layer (IEEE 1609) or by MAC layer advertisements.

 Use Case 5 Vehicular Positioning & Location